 Access code required

-You should choose Access code required* if you want only the users who sign up and input your access code to see your course catalog.
-Students can be sent an access code, a hyperlink with an access code appended, or can be invited directly to the training site from the Skilljar Dashboard.
+You should only choose Access code required* if you want users who sign up and input your access code to see your course catalog.
+Students can be sent an access code, a hyperlink with an access code appended, or can be invited directly to the training site from the Skilljar Dashboard, which will bypass the need to enter the access code.
+If you invite someone directly, they’ll receive an email invitation to the domain with a direct link directing them to a signup page where their email is pre-entered, and entering a code isn't necessary.

 This is best for materials where access needs to be kept private to certain individuals, such as employee training.
 Another way to do this would be to leverage SSO for the domain.